Essengold

 It helps to identify the distinguishing features of titanium metal.
 Below are some characteristics to be looked for:

-- Purity: Titanium marked “commercially pure” or “CP titanium” is highly alloyed.
-The metal comprises titanium and does not have excessive other alloys or impurities.
+1. Purity: Titanium marked “commercially pure” or “CP titanium” is highly alloyed.
+The metal is comprised of titanium and does not have excessive other alloys or impurities.

-- Weight: Among the metals, titanium is appreciated for its lower density.
-Therefore, quality titanium metal should be relatively lighter than its contemporaries of the same dimensions.
+4. Weight: Among the metals, titanium is appreciated for its lower density.
+Therefore, quality titanium metal should be relatively lighter than its contemporaries of the exact dimensions.

 What are the Benefits of Pure Titanium?